YeahNotSewerSide/Minesweeper/README.md

 # Sapper
-Discord bot with game Sapper
+Discord bot with classic game Minesweeper

 In file Resources.py you can change API_KEY and BOT_ID